djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/setup-part1.md

 # How to Set up Zettelkasten Part 1

-## The Zettelkasten Method for Beginners
+## **The Zettelkasten Method for Beginners**

 Now let's explore how to implement the Zettelkasten method in Obsidian to create a powerful knowledge management system.

-> [!INFO]
-> ### What is the Zettelkasten Method?
+!!! info "What is the Zettelkasten Method?"
->
-> Inspired by "How to Take Smart Notes" by Sönke Ahrens, the Zettelkasten is a slip-box system that clusters ideas and connects them to create new links as you continue learning.
+    Inspired by "How to Take Smart Notes" by Sönke Ahrens, the Zettelkasten is a slip-box system that clusters ideas and connects them to create new links as you continue learning.

-### Three Major Benefits

-> [!SUCCESS]
+!!! success "Three Major Benefits"
-> **1. Great for learning**
+     **1. Great for learning**

-> - Encourages slow, deliberate learning that boosts memory
+      - Encourages slow, deliberate learning that boosts memory
-> - Provides instant feedback on your understanding
+      - Provides instant feedback on your understanding
-> - Gives freedom to connect ideas
+     - Gives freedom to connect ideas

->
-> **2. Stores and mixes ideas**
+     **2. Stores and mixes ideas**

-> - Notes are free to mingle and connect with each other
+     - Notes are free to mingle and connect with each other

->
-> **3. Faster and easier writing**
+     **3. Faster and easier writing**

-> - Acts as a personal writing assistant
+     - Acts as a personal writing assistant

 ### Setting Up Your Zettelkasten

+???+ info "Video Tutorial: Setting Up Your Zettelkasten "
     <div style="position:relative; width:100%; height:0px; padding-bottom:56.250%"><iframe allow="fullscreen" allowfullscreen height="100%" src="https://streamable.com/e/n9ozbw?autoplay=1" width="100%" style="border:none; width:100%; height:100%; position:absolute; left:0px; top:0px; overflow:hidden;"></iframe></div>

-> [!TIP]
+!!! tip "Tip"
-> Above is a GIF on how to start off.
+      Above is a GIF on how to start off.
 Now that you're familiar with the basics of Obsidian from the previous pages, let's start by creating a new vault.

-1. Click on the left corner with the name "Obsidian Vault" (or whatever you named your vault)
+1. Click on the left corner with the name "Obsidian Vault" (or whatever you named your vault previously)
 2. Next, click "Manage Vaults..."
 3. Once you do that, click on the purple "Create" button on the right side next to "Create new Vault"
 4. Let's name our new vault "The Zettelkasten"